PsyanticY/t5adhrit/CompilingAndBuildingFromSource/README.md

 Sometimes the configuration/something similar fail and it is usually due to a missing configuration library/program

-when using `make all` or something similar we can specify `-j 32` to allow the compiling process to use your 32 cores instead of a single one.
+When using `make all` or something similar we can specify `-j 32` to allow the compiling process to use your 32 cores instead of a single one.

 `make install` generally take all the folders and files and put them in their proper location.